-However, for most interesting combinatorial problems the size of the BDD encoding the constraints increases exponentially, hence making straightforward utilization of BDDs computationally infeasible.
-In this scenario, two approaches have been proposed to limit BDD growth: (i)~Solving a relaxation in which the set of feasible points is larger which leads to a lower bound~\cite{andersen2007constraint} or (ii)~solving a restriction in which only a subset of feasible solutions is considered, leading to an upper bound~\cite{bergman2016decision}.
-In both cases, a relaxation respectively restriction is sought whose underlying BDD is smaller than the original BDD encoding.
+However, for NP-hard combinatorial problems the size of the BDD encoding increases exponentially, which makes a straightforward application of BDDs computationally intractable.
+In this context, two approaches have been proposed to limit BDD growth: (i)~Solving a relaxation in which the set of feasible points is larger which leads to a lower bound~\cite{andersen2007constraint} or (ii)~solving a restriction in which only a subset of feasible solutions is considered, leading to an upper bound~\cite{bergman2016decision,bergman2016discrete}.
+In any case, the constructed BDD is significantly smaller than the BDD encoding of the original problem.

-A related work to ours is the BDD-based Lagrangean relaxation method~\cite{bergman2015lagrangian}, where multi-valued binary decision diagrams, an extension of BDDs, are applied to a relaxation of the original problem and additional constraints, e.g.\ linear inequalities, are enforced via Lagrangean multipliers.
-The resulting dual problem is solved via subgradient ascent.
-In contrast, our decomposition does not depend on a single BDD subproblem, but we utilize an arbitrary number of them and optimize the Lagrangean dual with the more efficient DBCA method.
-We also show how DBCA updates can be executed with minimal complexity.
-This allows us to perform $n$ DBCA updates per iteration, where $n$ is the number of variables, in the same time we would need to compute a single subgradient step.

-\myparagraph{Integer linear programming} The classical way to solve combinatorial problems for which no combinatorial algorithm is known is to derive descriptions of the feasible set in terms of linear inequalities.
-Integrality constraints are relaxed and the resulting linear programming (LP) relaxation is solved by LP algorithms, e.g.\ the simplex algorithm or the interior point method.
-If the solver outputs fractional variables, branch-and-bound steps are typically employed in which variables are fixed to integer values and the modified LP relaxation is resolved until an optimal solution is found.